Enum rsim::processor::isa_mods::vector::decode::DecodedMemOp [−][src]

 If an exception is encountered while loading elements from segment 0, it is trapped as usual.

-However, an exception encountered after that point is ignored, and vl
+However, an exception encountered after that point is ignored, and vl is set to the current segment instead.

 - The start of the range is defined by

-. - Each segment is
+base address. - Each segment is

-bits long, i.e. Self::FaultOnlyFirst::nf elements long. - Each element in the i-th segment maps to the i-th element of a vector register group.
+nf * eewbits long, i.e. Self::FaultOnlyFirst::nf elements long. - Each element in the i-th segment maps to the i-th element of a vector register group.

 - Accesses within each segment are not ordered relative to each other.